doubleu-labs/ca/README.md

 ## Why?

-When setting up an internal PKI for a [homelab](https://www.reddit.com/r/homelab/), you might find yourself facing a chicken-and-egg problem when it comes to how to host PKI assets, often needing them before you have the ability to host them internally, or you may not want to dedicate any hardware to a simple file server.
+When setting up an internal PKI for a [homelab](https://www.reddit.com/r/homelab/), you might find yourself facing a chicken-and-egg problem when it comes to hosting PKI assets.
+Often, you'll need them before your have the ability to host them internally and you may not want to dedicate any resouces to serving static files that change infrequently and need availability.

-Github Pages allows repositories to occupy subdomains, so you can use one to dedicate to your CA assets, leaving you free to implement the rest of your PKI in any way you see fit without tying up hardware locally.
+Github Pages allows repositories to occupy subdomains, so you can use one to dedicate to your CA assets, leaving you free to implement the rest of your PKI in any way you see fit without tying up any resources locally.

 ## No HTTPS?